 Each institution above will select and nominate four students for the CSC-Yale World Scholars Program.
 The CSC will then notify the BBS Program of the students’ nominations.
 The students apply to any Track of the BBS Program via the Yale Graduate School’s online application, and should mention in their personal statements that they have been nominated for consideration as a CSC-Yale World Scholar.

-Although the BBS application deadline is December 1, 2014, nominees for the CSC-Yale World Scholars program need to submit their application no later than November 7, 2014.
-Faculty from the BBS Program will travel to China in early December to interview applicants, and the November 7 deadline will provide admissions committees with sufficient time to review application materials before the interviews.
+The BBS application deadline will be in December 2015, however, nominees for the CSC-Yale World Scholars program will need to submit their application early November 2015.
+Faculty from the BBS Program will travel to China in early December to interview applicants, and the November deadline will provide admissions committees with sufficient time to review application materials before the interviews.

 Interviews will take place in China in December.
 Applicants will be contacted by email to schedule the interview times.
 After the interviews have been completed, the BBS admissions committees will select up to 20 nominees from the pool of 32 applicants and will recommend to the Graduate School that they be offered admission.
 These Scholars will be the best candidates in the judgment of the Yale admissions committees and will not necessarily be evenly distributed among the eight Chinese universities.
 The Dean of the Graduate School makes all final admissions decisions, which will be communicated to the students, the CSC and the Chinese universities in writing.